zeam-foundation/.github/profile/README.md

 ## Access

 ZEAM Foundation is not seeking investment.

-I have no board, no fundraising strategy, and no equity to allocate.
+However I am seeking a strategic aquisition of ZEAM Labs and, by extension, the operational layer of ZEAM under the terms of the Exclusive License Agreement.

-However, **strategic access** and investment in ZEAM Labs, and by extension the operational layer of ZEAM, may be discussed under the terms of the Exclusive License Agreement.
+I have no board, no employees, no fundraising strategy, and no equity to allocate.
+I am simply building.

 ---